Plug-and-Play Fidelity Optimization for Diffusion Transformer Acceleration via Cumulative Error Minimization: More Experiments

-\revise{ Although this is beyond the scope of our current work, we propose a potential direction: our offline error modeling can also be applied to capture pruning‑induced errors, enabling adaptive pruning for one‑step diffusion to further improve efficiency.}
+\revise{ Hence, caching‑based acceleration and few‑step diffusion have remained independent research directions.
+Although this is beyond the scope of our current work, we propose a potential direction: our offline error modeling can also be applied to capture pruning‑induced errors, enabling adaptive pruning for one‑step diffusion to further improve efficiency.}